greenelab/deep-review/sections/06_discussion.md

-To address the saturation failure mode, strategies have been developed to consider how the output changes between some reference input and the actual input, where the reference input represents a 'null' input that it is informative to measure differences against.
+To address the saturation failure mode, strategies have been developed to consider how the output changes between some reference input and the actual input, where the reference input represents a "null" input that it is informative to measure differences against.
  Sundararajan et al. [@tag:Sundararajan2017_axiomatic] integrated the